 1. Complete Your Pinterest Business Account

-Set up your Pinterest business account by adding a high-quality cover photo, incorporating keywords into your bio, claiming your website, and filling your boards with engaging, original, and relevant pins.
+Duh.
+Set up your Pinterest business account by adding a high-quality cover photo, incorporating keywords into your bio, claiming your website, and filling your boards with engaging, original, and relevant Pins.
 This will ensure your page looks clean and polished to users and Pinterest’s algorithm.

-Consider changing up your profile image and description frequently to test keywords, images, and what resonates with users.
+Also, consider changing up your profile image and description frequently to test keywords, images, and what resonates with users.
 Testing should always remain an important aspect of your Pinterest marketing strategy, so stay on your toes and optimize when you can.
 Luckily, Pinterest comes with a free insights dashboard, so don’t forget to check in for

 2. Curate Unique Pinterest Boards